Last updated: October 16, 2019

 For many of the people I speak to, the second passport they qualify for does NOT allow for visa-free travel to the United States, simply because so few countries can enter without a visa.

-Attorney friends of mine say the key to getting a US visa is a lack of “immigration intent”.
-In other words, it should be clear you have no intentions of settling down in the US and that you are a bona fide tourist.
+This doesn’t mean that getting into the US is impossible.
+If you’re from a developed country like Argentina or Malaysia that doesn’t belong to the Visa Waiver program, Attorney friends of mine say the key to getting a US visa is a lack of “immigration intent”.
+In other words, it should be clear that you are a bona fide tourist with ties to home and the intent to return.

-If you want to avoid the song and dance of applying for a US tourist visa – even for merely transiting through a US airport – you’ll need to obtain a second passport from a country that is a member of the Visa Waiver Program.
+Overall, if you want to avoid the song and dance of applying for a US tourist visa – even for merely transiting through a US airport – you’ll need to obtain a second passport from Canada or a country that is a member of the Visa Waiver Program.

-There are 38 Visa Waiver countries (39 now that Poland is approved) that are allowed to visit the United States for tourism, business, or merely to transit.
+There are 38 Visa Waiver countries that are allowed to visit the United States for tourism, business, or merely for transit.
 These countries are:

 Andorra, Australia, Austria, Belgium, Brunei, Chile, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan, and the United Kingdom.

-Only US citizens must be admitted upon arrival; even foreigners who pass ESTA may be denied at their port of entry, but while my European friends tell stories of cranky immigration officers, they are always admitted.
+However, only US citizens have guaranteed admittance upon arrival; even foreigners who pass ESTA may be denied at their port of entry.
+But, while my European friends tell stories of cranky immigration officers, they are always admitted.

 Let’s review all of the Visa Waiver Program countries in which obtaining citizenship is reasonably possible.
 This list does not consider countries that offer citizenship by marriage.

-Greece.
-Greece offers a citizenship by descent program to those with Greek ancestry, although the government has made it nearly impossible for foreigners to be naturalized as of late.
+Greece offers a citizenship by descent program to those with Greek ancestry.
+They also offer Europe’s cheapest Golden Visa, although the government has made it nearly impossible for foreigners to be naturalized as of late.

-Italy.
-If you have ancestors (even great grandparents) who held Italian citizenship and did NOT renounce it at any point, you qualify to be an Italian citizen.
-The process is more bureaucratic than Ireland, but is relatively straightforward.
+If you have ancestors (even great grandparents) who held Italian citizenship and did NOT renounce it at any point, you qualify to be an Italian citizen by descent.
+The process is more bureaucratic than Ireland but is relatively straightforward.
 Alternatively, you can obtain a residency permit to live in Italy by showing a mid-five figure bank balance and apply for naturalization after ten years.

-Singapore.
 Skilled workers and directors of Singapore companies may apply for permanent residence after one year on the ground, provided they were in Singapore for 183 days of that year.
-While Singapore PR is becoming harder to obtain, it is possible to apply for Singapore citizenship after approximately seven years living in the country.
-While Singapore is a wealth haven, resident entrepreneurs and employees will be required to have Singapore source income which is subject to tax.
+Even though it is getting harder to obtain permanent residence in Singapore, it is possible to apply for citizenship after approximately seven years of living in the country.
+While Singapore is a wealth haven, resident entrepreneurs and employees will be required to have Singapore sourced income which is subject to tax.
 You can learn more about Singaporean citizenship here.

-South Korea.
 If your parents are Korean, you may apply for South Korean citizenship even if you previously gave it up when the government forbade dual nationality.
-Foreigners can make a mid-six figure investment in Korea in order to obtain residency, and then apply for citizenship after five years.
+Foreigners can make a mid-six-figure investment in Korea in order to obtain residency, and then apply for citizenship after five years.
 You can learn more about South Korea residency by investment here.

 As of 2017, the European Parliament has recommended that US citizens be required to apply for visas to enter the Schengen Area as punishment for the US not allowing all EU citizens in.
 I doubt that the recommendation will actually be enacted, and I don’t think the US government will cave to the pressure and let citizens of Cyprus, Poland, Romania, and Bulgaria in… but it’s possible.